 Complaints about lamp performance (new or existing lamps) don't happen often, but when they do, the problem is almost never the lamps themselves.
 This article was created to help salon owners understand what they can do to increase the performance of their tanning beds and extend the useable life of their lamps.
 The tips found here may not always seem intuitive, but they are based on 25 years experience with over 1 million lamps, including exhaustive research and testing in multiple laboratory settings.

 The most common reasons that tanning lamps do not perform as expected are temperature, acrylic condition and cooling system related.
-Before assuming your lamps need replacing, we suggest you try the following methods first.
+Before assuming your lamps need replacing, we suggest you try the following methods for tanning bed care first.

 1. Temperature affects tanning lamp performance in dramatic ways.

 Although the visible light coming from a tanning lamp is only slightly reduced when the air around the lamp is very cool (or very hot), the ultraviolet output is cut exponentially.
 This tanning bed bulbs problem is common to all UV lights, regardless of manufacturer.
 This is also why the FDA requires re-certifying tanning equipment if a manufacturer changes the design of the cooling system for a model of tanning bed.
 The graph below loosely demonstrates this.

 This is based on the temperature of the air around the lamp itself, not the temperature where the clients are tanning, which is always different.
 The vast majority of complaints about performance occur in the winter time, when the average room temperature is already lower, compounded by the fact that fewer people are tanning, making the tanning bed much cooler, thus reducing the tanning power of the system.